Ilê Axé Iyá Nassô Oká: Early history

 According to oral tradition, Ilê Axé Iyá Nassô Oká emerged from an earlier religious community that was located in the vicinity of the Barroquinha church, said to have been founded by three African freedwomen: Iyá Nassô, Iyá Akalá and Iyá Detá.
 At some point, probably around 1830, Iyá Nassô withdrew to form her own temple.
 Recently uncovered historical evidence shows that at its incept the new community operated out of a townhouse that she and her husband owned in the Pelourinho district, in the center of the city.
 A few years later, following a major slave uprising in 1835, in which her sons were accused of participating, Iyá Nassô along with her family and other members of her household, including several former captives, returned to Africa.
-Iyá Nassô remained there, but in 1839, one of the women who had accompanied her, Marcelina, went back to Bahia, where she assumed leader hip of the religious community, a position she held until her death in 1885.
+Iyá Nassô remained there, but in 1839, one of the women who had accompanied her, Marcelina, went back to Bahia, where she assumed leadership of the religious community, a position she held until her death in 1885.

 According to oral tradition, the temple moved several times before settling at its current location sometime in the second half of the nineteenth century.
 The property was leased from a larger estate outside of the city limits, known as Engenho Velho (Old Sugar Mill).
 This location gave rise to one of the temple's nicknames, Engenho Velho.
 However, Ilê Axé Iyá Nassô Oká was not the only Candomblé community to establish itself in the area.
 To this day there are several other historic temples within easy walking distance.
 Terreiro Ilê Aché Ibá Ogum and Zoogodô Bogum Malê Rundó, also known as the Terreiro do Bogum, are located in close proximity to Ilê Axé Iyá Nassô Oká.

 Although today it lies within the city limits, in the nineteenth century it was a secluded location.
 This was important for Afro-Brazilian religious communities, serving to protect them from one of the major challenges they faced: police persecution.
 Despite its location deep within a thick forest, there were occasional police raids in the area, attested to by newspapers of the period.

 At different points in the temple's history, internal dissent led to the foundation of new terreiros.
 Sometime in the 1850s, Ilê Axé Iyá Omin Iyamassê, also known as the Gantois, was established not far away in the Federação neighborhood.
 In 1910, Ilê Axé Opô Afonjá was founded in São Gonçalo, a rural area on the other side of town.
 Both grew into renowned temples in their own right and like Ilê Axé Iyá Nassô Oká itself are now recognized as national historic heritage sites.